SCRN92/Sim800L/README.md

 License
 ---

-The Sim800L Arduino Library revised by Vittorio Esposito is open-source software and is licensed under the GPL-3.0 license.
+The Sim800L Arduino Library revised by Arash Gholami is open-source software and is licensed under the GPL-3.0 license.